 - Shamrock cookies

 Use green, white, and orange for your St. Patrick’s Day party decorations, since those are the colors in the Irish flag.

 Some fun ideas:

 - Light bulbs

 Make fun green drinks for your St. Patrick’s Day party.
-Some ideas:

 - Boomtown Rats

 - Van Morrison

 - Sinead O’Connor